 - Clothing the Naked or Sheltering the Homeless

 - Visiting the Sick or Visiting Those in Prison

 - Comforting the Afflicted or Comforting the Sorrowful

-** Serving at Mass is not considered service because it is our obligation as Catholics to fully and actively participate in the Sacramental and Liturgical Life of the Church.
+- Serving at Mass (Lector, Usher, Extraordinary Minister, Music Minister, Altar Server, etc) Serving at Mass is not considered service because it is our obligation to fully and actively participate in the Sacramental and Liturgical life of the Church.